 In creating a professional resume, you may follow the format of nontraditional resumes or you can also follow the simpler route and have a modern professional profile.
 Some of the resumes that are mostly used nowadays are executive resumes.
-An executive resume can be used by a high level executive applicant or a rank-and-file candidate whose application is for an executive assistant or officer position.
+An executive resume can be used by a high-level executive applicant or a rank-and-file candidate whose application is for an sample executive assistant or officer position.

 Best Executive Resume Example